 Whether you’re familiar with what inbound marketing is or not, you’ll certainly have experienced it.
 As consumers, we are inundated with thousands of advertising and marketing messages every day.
 Some are uniquely crafted and targeted to our eyes, but most are not.

 Inbound marketing is the process of attracting customers to your brand, by providing them with relevant and helpful content at the right time and place that they need it.
 Do this, and not only will you have the best chance of boosting your revenue, but you’ll also grow brand advocates and loyalty.

-Most notably for me was the statistic that 80 per cent of buyers don’t want to talk to sellers until they’re at the decision stage.
+For instance, did you know that 80 per cent of buyers don’t want to talk to sellers until they’re at the decision stage?
 This can be particularly difficult if you are a seller and really want to talk to a buyer about the amazing products you can offer.